Sparksbox

 Here is where it gets more interesting.
 The same technology that ensures compliance also gives you customer behavior data your POS system cannot access.

 Your Dutchie or Metrc system tells you what sold and when.
 Video AI tells you why it sold.
 Which product caught someone's eye.
 How long they deliberated.
-Whether they asked a budtender about it or grabbed it on impulse.
+Whether they asked a sales associate about it or grabbed it on impulse.

 This is business intelligence.
 And it changes how you approach merchandising.

-A typical dispensary might have 300-500 SKUs.
-But maybe 60 of them drive 80% of revenue.
-Video AI tells you which 60 those are, where they should live in the store, how often they need restock, and which other products get bought together.
+A typical retail location may carry a dense catalog where a small subset drives most of the revenue.
+Video AI can help identify which products get attention, where they should live in the store, how often they need restock, and which products are often considered together.

 For cannabis, where brand loyalty is still forming and product discovery is a pain point, this is leverage.